March Reflection: You’re PURE💡🌈 💫

 And honestly?
 What a relief.

 The chances of you existing at all?
-The Big Bang tells us we’re a “one-in-a-billion” miracle, which in reality is 1 in 400 trillion.
+1 in 400 trillion.

 Let’s face it, the fact that you’re even here is mathematically IM-possible!